 - Get a small book to keep all records and phone numbers in.

 - Download SCANNER PRO to be able to fax from your phone to your insurance company or FEMA.
+Remember, you can scan in the notes app on your Iphone.

 - During clean up, wear sweatbands or bandannas to keep your sweat out of your eyes.
 If you wear glasses, you will be glad to wear an eye glass holder.